FatemehFN/consistent_groups_of_sms/README.md

 Fatemeh Sadat Fatemi Nasrollahi, Jorge Gómez Tejeda Zañudo, Colin Campbell, and Réka Albert.
 The relationships among generalized positive feedback loops determine possible community outcomes in plant-pollinator interaction networks.

 This code first finds the stable positive feedback loops (stable motifs) and the conditionally stable positive feedback loops (conditionally stable motifs) in plant-pollinator Boolean models in the work of Campbell et al. 2011.
 Then it finds three relationships between such feedback loops: dependence, mutual exclusivity, and logical determination.
-Based on these relationships, it finds self-consistent groups of these motifs to find the distict attractors.
-These attractors correspond to stable community outcomes in plant-pollinator interaction networks.
+Based on these relationships, it finds self-consistent groups of these motifs that mutually exclude each other.
+These groups lead to attractors of the Boolean models.
+In plant-pollinator interaction networks the attractors correspond to stable community outcomes.

 ## Data files